RIVM-bioinformatics/Pacini-typing/README.md

 > **Note**: The `--save-intermediates` and `--fasta-out` parameters can not be used in combination with the `makedatabase` or `query` subcommands.

+In the `accept_arguments.yaml` file in the `config` directory, the accepted extensions for the input files are defined.
+These can be changed by the user.

 ### The base command to run this program

 ```python